-- Students are issued a Chromebook for use during the school year as part of our 1:1 initiative.
+- Students are issued a device for use during the school year as part of our 1:1 initiative.
 Parents will be charged a yearly rental fee.

-- School Google accounts are given to each student in our G Suite for Education program.
+- School Google accounts are given to each student in our Google Workspace for Education program.